Andrei15193/Andrei15193/Book Notes/12 Rules for Life/_posts/2020-08-18-12-Rules-for-Life-An-Antidote-to-Chaos.md

 ---
-title:  "12 Rules for Life: An Antidote to Chaos"
+title:  '12 Rules for Life: An Antidote to Chaos'
 hide_excerpt: true
 ---